Azrod64/Azrod64/README.md

 Hello, World!

-I'm new on Github, so be careful with my.
+I'm new to Github, so bear with me.
 - 🔭 I’m currently working on a Board Game
 - 🌱 I’m currently learning C langage
 - 👯 I’m looking to collaborate on friends